vc1492a/PyNomaly/readme.md

-This Python 3 implementation uses Numpy and the formulas outlined in [LoOP: Local Outlier Probabilities](http://www.dbs.ifi.lmu.de/Publikationen/Papers/LoOP1649.pdf) sto calculate the Local Outlier Probability of each sample.
+This Python 3 implementation uses Numpy and the formulas outlined in [LoOP: Local Outlier Probabilities](http://www.dbs.ifi.lmu.de/Publikationen/Papers/LoOP1649.pdf) to calculate the Local Outlier Probability of each sample.

 ## Dependencies
 - Python 3.4 - 3.7